zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     This result is fine, but to simplify comparisons we want to do a side-by-side comparison of sales across the two years.
 Oracle SQL analytic functions will help solve that problem.

 2. The **LAG** function will allow us to compare this year vs last (or any other time comparison).
 In addition, we are going to leverage the SQL **WITH** clause.
-The **WITH** clause allows you to define in-line views - which greatly simplifies your queries by breaking a query down into smaller, understandable chunks.
+The **WITH** clause defines in-line views which greatly simplify your queries by breaking them down into named, smaller, understandable chunks.
+In-line views are then referenced like any other table or view in your SQL query.
 It's a very powerful tool to have in your toolbox.
-We'll be using these in-line views as "query blocks" - or named result sets that can be easily referenced.
 Here, we're using the **WITH** clause to set up the comparison to last year.

     ```
     <copy>WITH sales_vs_lastyear as (